lightstep/servicenow-cloud-observability-datasource/README.md

 3. Start typing `Lightstep` in the search field to find the Lightstep Observability data source and click **Select**.
 If you do not see the Lightstep plugin listed, please ensure it has been correctly installed or reach out to the Lightstep team for further assistance.

-4. Enter your Lightstep organization and project name, paste in your Lightstep [API key](https://docs.lightstep.com/docs/create-and-manage-api-keys), and click **Save & Test**.
+4. Enter your Lightstep organization and project name.
+If you want to use the data source with multiple projects, enter the name of each project separated by a comma into the project name field.
+Then paste in your Lightstep [API key](https://docs.lightstep.com/docs/create-and-manage-api-keys) and click **Save & Test**.

    Grafana confirms that it's connected to Lightstep.